jkhurdan/A11yTraining/WebContent/readme.md

 2| **Provide multiple means of accessing information:**
 - [Alternate text on images](Images.md)
-- captions/transcripts on audio ad video
+- captions/transcripts on audio and video

 3| **Use color appropriately:**
 - [Avoid use of color only to represent meaning](NonColorIndicators.md)